arashgmn/arashgmn.github.io/index.md

 - topic 2, or
 - topic 3

-You can filter them by selecting the tags in the [archive]().
+You can filter them by selecting the tags in the [archive](/archive.html).

-I appreciate your comments and would be happy to talk with you from the links on at the bottom of the page.
+{: .warning}
+**Important note about commenting**
+1. Comments are very welcome!
+2. The commenting system I'm using is a bit wierd.
+It requires you to log in .
+But don't worry.
+You can always always check the last tickbox (*I'd rather post as a guest*), and skip signing up.
+For a more anonymous comment, just use a fake email like `fake@email.com`.
+3. My current policy is no supervision on the comments which means I'm not responsible for what is there (just saying...).